 Under NHS regulations, we are unable to charge NHS patients who fail to attend for their appointments or who cancel at short notice (less than 24 hours’ notice is insufficient notice).

-The practice do send out appointments via SMS and E-mail and those remaining few still on letters, however it is the responsibility of the patient to ensure they attend the practice a minimum of every 2 years.
+The practice do send out check-up appointments via SMS and/or E-mail (also by letter if you have no mobile or email address) however it is the responsibility of the patient to ensure they attend the practice a minimum of every 2 years.

 New NHS Patients